Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 -

 ST -Secondary Test, the Composite Operator stops buying and even takes some profits, the price revisits the bottom to test the dynamics of supply.
-Retail traders are now anticipating lower lows and thus they are selling everything.
+Retail traders are now anticipating lower lows and thus, selling in panic.
 As the price bottoms for the second time, volatility and volume are significantly diminishing.

 PHASE-B:

 The second phase is characterized by moderate volatility and tight volume.
-The price is ranging between the highs of the early rally (AR) and the lows of the secondary test (ST).
-The Composite Operator is a careful buyer while the majority of retail traders are mainly bearish.
+The price ranges between the highs of the early rally (AR) and the lows of the secondary test (ST).
+The Composite Operator buys carefully, while most retail traders remain bearish.

 -